mehediparvez/newsletter/README.md

 - Better scalability within the Google Sheets environment
 - Simpler transition path to the long-term BigQuery solution

 By implementing the short-term solution now with the optimized data structure and planning for the gradual transition to the long-term architecture, the newsletter system can grow smoothly with the business without disrupting operations or requiring a complete overhaul.
+The approach balances immediate needs (October 30 deadline) with long-term considerations like data ownership, scalability, and AI-readiness.